 Why you should watch the series?
 This show sadly was a bit disappointing.
 The narrative wears out as it tries to be customized for progressive agendas which have nothing to do with the medieval period.
 However, this sword action series has very good actors.
 It also has breathtaking special effects as well.

-Nightfall is far removed from historically accurate, but take it for what it is, entertainment.
-Knightfall, Vikings, The Last Kingdom, are all based on nonfiction but are “enhanced” to keep people interested.
-If you’re into Knights, check out the list of 12 best knights movies ever!
+Knightfall is far removed from historically accurate, but take it for what it is, entertainment.
+Knightfall, Vikings, and The Last Kingdom are all based on nonfiction but are “enhanced” to keep people interested.

 Why you should watch the series?
 A powerful and excellent series with quite a few cruel and difficult moments to watch.
 The plot is complex, and every episode is full of drama that changes the story fundamentally.

 The medieval series Resurrection: Ertugrul (Dirilis: Ertugrul) takes place in the 13th century.
 It is based on the father and founder of the Ottoman Empire.
 The series takes the viewer to the ancient world from which the history of Turkey began.

 Why you should watch the series?
 Beyond the historical drama of a tribal society and its struggle for survival.
 And dealing with dangers and challenges inside and out, the medieval show has a bit of everything: suspense and action and quite a few sword fights, comedy, and also of course romance.

 The experiences of Sultan Mehmed II who went down in history as a successful 21-year-old Conquer of the most fortified city in Europe Constantinople, (Istanbul) in 1453.
 Thus finally eliminating the Byzantine (Eastern Roman) Empire.